Calan Williams: 2017

 Williams (rear) driving for Gilmour Racing, chasing Jon Collins (front) in a non championship event at Wakefield Park in 2017.

 For the 2017 season, Williams progressed to slicks and wings, driving in the Australian Formula 3 Premier Series with Gilmour Racing.
-Williams took eleven race wins and 16 podiums, which earned him the championship title with one round to go.
+Williams took eleven race wins and sixteen podiums, which earned him the championship title with one round to go.
 During the series, he set the outright lap record at Morgan Park Raceway for the circuit's K configuration, with a laptime of 1:07.948.

 Euroformula Open

 2018

 After having a meeting with Fortec Motorsport in July 2017, Williams tested with the team in December at the Circuit de Barcelona-Catalunya.
 He then signed with the team for the opening rounds of the 2018 Euroformula Open Championship, and competed in the Euroformula Winter Series.
 He completed testing at the Circuito de Jerez and Circuit de Barcelona-Catalunya and placed seventh and ninth in two races at Circuit Paul Ricard.
 Williams made his debut in Euroformula Open at Estoril Circuit in round one of the 2018 Euroformula Series.
-He qualified 10th for race 1 of the round, finishing 14th in the race and qualified 9th for race two in which he then finished in 11th place.
+He qualified tenth for race 1 of the round, finishing 14th in the race and qualified ninth for race two in which he then finished in 11th place.

-Williams had two impressive qualifying efforts at the Monza round of the 2018 season, qualifying 5th for Race 1 and 3rd for Race 2.
-In the races he suffered early setbacks however, being taken out early in both races, but fought back to finish inside the top ten in both races.
-He finished race 1 in 10th position and race 2 in 8th after being relegated to the rear end of the field following the early incidents.
+Williams had two impressive qualifying efforts at the Monza round of the 2018 season, qualifying fifth for Race 1 and third for Race 2.
+In the races, he suffered early setbacks however, being taken out early in both races, but fought back to finish inside the top ten in both races.
+He finished race 1 in tenth position and race 2 in eighth after being relegated to the rear end of the field following the early incidents.
 Williams finished the season in 11th position with 25 points.

 2019

 Williams competed again in Euroformula Open in the 2019 season with Fortec Motorsport.
-Williams had a season best results of 4th and 5th at the 6th round of the championship at the Red Bull Ring.
+Williams had a season best results of fourth and fifth at the sixth round of the championship at the Red Bull Ring.

 Toyota Racing Series

 In December 2018, it was announced that Williams would race in the 2019 season of the Toyota Racing Series, held in New Zealand in January and February with MTEC Motorsport.
 Williams would return to using the number 54 that he had raced with prior to 2017.
-The Australian finished eighth in the drivers' championship with 183, having finished all but two races in the points.
+He finished eighth in the drivers' championship with 183, having finished all but two races in the points.

 FIA Formula 3 Championship

 2020

 In October 2019, it was announced Williams had signed with Jenzer Motorsport for the 2020 season of the FIA Formula 3 Championship, which he stated was "a huge opportunity".
-He didn't manage to score any points throughout the campaign however and finished 31st in the standings, with a highest finish of 14th.
+He did not manage to score any points throughout the campaign however and finished 31st in the standings, with a highest finish of 14th.
 Despite a number of successful qualifying performances, such as qualifying fifth in Budapest, he ended up behind both of his teammates, Matteo Nannini and Federico Malvestiti.